dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 }
 ```

-Add the following markup in the dialog body for displaying a drop down with the list of available toppings and the set of selected toppings:
+Add the following markup in the dialog body for displaying a drop down list with the list of available toppings followed by the set of selected toppings:

 ```html
 <div>